KansasCityWomeninTechnology/MentorPlaybook/02-how-were-doing-it.md

 In general, teachers, especially new ones, tend to go too quickly.
 If you can tell students are confused, try offering to repeat your own explanation of a concept.
 Even just hearing it again can help and spark new questions.

 ## Foster Collaboration
 Take an interest in the attendees.
 Help foster collaboration and be approachable.
 Learn names, hobbies, interests, etc. Ask them what got them interested or how they heard about our program, for example.
 Find ways to make yourself relatable.
-Let attendees know about your own struggles in learning and embrace your blind spots in knowledge.
+Let attendees know about your struggles and embrace blind spots in your knowledge.

-No one knows everything and being vulnerable enough to admit that gives us all the opportunity to feel comfortable and learn!
+No one knows everything and being vulnerable enough to admit that gives us all the opportunity to feel comfortable and learn together!

 ## Formulating good responses
 Maintaining a positive atmosphere is in your competent hands!
 Encouraging responses to questions goes a long way in nurturing learning.